pagilla18/pagilla18.github.io/README.md

 Calculations (Shopping List Tracker): All budget calculations, item prices, and data remain entirely on-device and are never uploaded or shared.

-Robin habit tracker: Habit Logs & Streak Analytics all routine schedules, calendar history, and streak logs are saved strictly in your device's isolated internal database and remain entirely offline.
+Robin Habit Tracker: Habit Logs & Streak Analytics all routine schedules, calendar history, and streak logs are saved strictly in your device's isolated internal database and remain entirely offline.

 Book Logs & Reading Data (BookStreak): All reading goals, custom book lists, and reading statistics generated within BookStreak are saved locally on your device's internal database.
 We do not track what you read.